Chestnut45/cityscape/README.md

 ### Weather Simulation:

-On December 4th, there was a really cool looking snowstorm, so I added snow to the cityscape.
+On December 4th, there was a really cool looking snowstorm, and it inspired me to add snow to the cityscape.

 - Snow accumulation/melting will only update if `Time Advance` is checked.
 - Snow will only accumulate if `Snowstorm` is also checked